This last year, we resisted. Now it’s time to go on the offensive.

 Progressives tend to advocate a relatively social democratic agenda.
 Unifying issues among progressive Democrats in the 32nd include support of public education and opposition to charter schools; support of fair trade and opposition to free trade agreements such as the TPP; support environmental action to combat climate change and ocean acidification; opposition to war in the middle east, opposition to neo-liberalism and social conservatism, opposition to corporate oligarchical influence in government, support for universal health care or single-payer health care, revitalization of the national infrastructure; outspoken support for civil and human rights; oppose income inequality, and steering the Democratic Party in the direction of being a more forceful party.
 Compared to other factions of the party, they’ve been most critical of the Republican Party, and most supportive of direct democracy.

 The Congressional Progressive Caucus (CPC) is a caucus of progressive Democrats, along with one independent, in the U.S. Congress.
 It is the single largest Democratic caucus in the House of Representatives.
-Its members have included Congressmen Dennis Kucinich, Alan Grayson, John Conyers (MI) Barbara Lee (CA), Jim McDermott (WA) (who represents the entire 32nd Legislative District), John Lewis (GA) as well as Senator Bernie Sanders (VT) who carried the 32nd LD with 72% of the vote in the 2016 primary.
+Its members have included Congressmen Dennis Kucinich, Alan Grayson, John Conyers (MI) Barbara Lee (CA), Pramila Jayapal (WA) (who represents the 7th CD in the 32nd Legislative District), John Lewis (GA) as well as Senator Bernie Sanders (VT) who carried the 32nd LD with 72% of the vote in the 2016 primary.

 Progressive Democratic candidates for public office have had popular support as candidates in metropolitan areas outside the South, and among African-Americans nationwide.
 Senators Paul Wellstone (MN), Elizabeth Warren (MA) and Sherrod Brown (OH) have been described as progressive.
 Other famous progressives include Eugene McCarthy and Ted Kennedy.